qalle2/cdl-summary/README.md

                         PRG ROM size of input file, in KiB (16-4096 and a multiple of 16, usually a power of two).
 Required.
   -p {p,c}, --part {p,c}
-                        Which part to read from input file. p=PRG ROM (default), c=CHR ROM.
+                        Which part to read from input file. 'p'=PRG ROM, 'c'=CHR ROM.
+Default='p'.
   -b {1,2,4,8,16,32}, --bank-size {1,2,4,8,16,32}
                         Size of ROM banks in KiB.
 8/16/32 for PRG ROM, 1/2/4/8 for CHR ROM.
                         Required.